 What if you run the numbers using your own Social Security and pension income, but it’s not enough for you to retire comfortably?
-There are several ways to address this shortfall, but the options might not appeal to you, or even be feasible.
+There are several ways to address this shortfall, but the options might not appeal to you, or they might not even be feasible.

 Working longer gives you more time to save, which increases the amount you can withdraw later.
-Plus, if you’re in your highest earning years, you can add big value to your Social Security calculation.
+If you’re in your highest earning years, you can add big value to your Social Security calculation.
 That, along with claiming Social Security and pension benefits at an older age, may result in a higher monthly income.
-Also, you’ll have fewer living years left to fund, which may make it easier for the money to last.
+You’ll have fewer living years left to fund, which may make it easier for the money to last.

 Reduce Spending Goals

 If you can live on less, retiring becomes easier.
 But at some point, this becomes risky.
 With unknown health care expenses and potential difficulty re-entering the workforce, it’s dangerous to cut things too close.